Get a good book and a free hat.

 Critically acclaimed

 In the 1920s, the richest people per capita in the world were members of the Osage Nation in Oklahoma.
-After oil was discovered beneath their land, the Osage rode in chauffeured automobiles, built mansions, and sent their children to study in Europe.
+After oil was discovered beneath their land—the very same rocky land that had been considered undesirable enough to allow them to purchase—the Osage rode in chauffeured automobiles, built mansions, and sent their children to study abroad in Europe.
+For years, they appeared to live in total prosperity.

-Then, one by one, the Osage began to be killed off.
-The family of an Osage woman, Mollie Burkhart, became a prime target.
-One of her relatives was shot.
-Another was poisoned.
-And it was just the beginning, as more and more Osage were dying under mysterious circumstances, and many of those who dared to investigate the killings were themselves murdered.
+Then, the deaths began.
+One by one, the Osage started to be suspiciously killed off.
+The family of one particular Osage woman, Mollie Burkhart, became a prime target.
+One of her relatives was violently shot.
+Another was tragically poisoned.
+As more and more were dying under mysterious circumstances, many of those who dared to investigate the killings were themselves found murdered.
+Fear and distrust took hold of the community, but the killings did not stop.
+In total, more than 24 members of the Osage Nation would fall victim to the string of seemingly unending and unsolvable murders.

-As the death toll rose, the newly created FBI took up the case, and the young director, J. Edgar Hoover, turned to a former Texas Ranger named Tom White to try to unravel the mystery.
+When the death toll began to rise, the newly created FBI took up the case, and the young director, J. Edgar Hoover, turned to a former Texas Ranger named Tom White to try to unravel the mystery.
 White put together an undercover team, including a Native American agent who infiltrated the region, and together with the Osage began to expose one of the most chilling conspiracies in American history.

 Free sample